Docker

 DOCKER-USERfirewall policy.

-Containerized Gateway
+Containerized gateway

-Section titled “Containerized Gateway”Build the image
+Section titled “Containerized gateway”Build the image

 From the repo root, run the setup script: